sehrishjaved19/OOP_cpp/01_Basics_of_OOP/01_Introduction/DataMemeber_DataFunction/Notes.md

 ### Access Specifiers:
  ### Definition:
 _**"Commands/Keywords used to specify the access level of class members."**_
+* If you do not declare an access specification, the default for members of class is "private".
 There are three types of access specifiers: **private, public & protected.**
 ##  Private Access Specifier:
  ### Definition: